sunnypilot/sunnypilot/docs_sp/community/reporting-a-bug.md

 # Bug Reports

 sunnypilot is an actively maintained project that we constantly strive to improve.
 With project of this size and complexity, bugs may occur.
-If you think you have discovered a bug, you can help us by submitting an issue in our public [issue tracker](https://github.com/sunnypilot/sunnypilot/issues) or on our [Discord](https://discord.sunnypilot.ai), following this guide.
+If you think you have discovered a bug, you can help us by submitting an issue in [comma's public issue tracker](https://github.com/commaai/openpilot/issues), [sunnypilot's public issue tracker](https://github.com/sunnypilot/sunnypilot/issues) or on our [Discord](https://discord.sunnypilot.ai), following this guide.

 ## Before creating an issue